OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 [!] <script>alert(1)</script>.owasp.org is INVALID
 ```

-Once we are sure that the value is a valid domain name then we can perform the second validation.
-As we are, here, in a context where whitelist is possible then we can apply this approach:
+After ensuring the validity of the incoming domain name, the second layer of validation is applied:

 1. Build a whitelist with all the domain names of every identified and trusted applications.
 2. Verify that the domain name received is part of this whitelist (string strict comparison with case sensitive).

 Unfortunately here, the application is still vulnerable to the bypass described in the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf) because a DNS resolution will be made when the business code will be executed.
 To address that issue, the following action must be taken in addition of the validation on the domain name:
-1. Ensure that the domains that are part of your organization are resolved by the your internal DNS server first in the chains of DNS resolvers.
+1. Ensure that the domains that are part of your organization are resolved by your internal DNS server first in the chains of DNS resolvers.
-2. Monitor the whitelist of domains in order to detect if any of them change to resolve to an:
+2. Monitor the domains whitelist in order to detect when any of them resolves to a/an:
     * Local IP address (V4 + V6).
     * Internal IP of your organization (expected to be in private IP ranges) for the domain that are not part of your organization.